apoorv74/behind_bars/content/docs/attneding-earl-2018.md

 [Andrie de Vries, RStudio](https://twitter.com/RevoAndrie)

-> First TensorFLow talk and it was all about how Andrie used it to classifiy support tickets, using natural language processing with recurrent layers, to informs recommendations on Zendesk ticketing system.
+> First TensorFLow talk and it was all about how Andrie used it to classify support tickets, using natural language processing with recurrent layers, to informs recommendations on Zendesk ticketing system.
 It was also about his experience of learning a new technology, moving faster and not getting stuck in the perfectionism of things to get to results and then iterate.

 [Tim Paulden, ATASS Sports](https://www.linkedin.com/in/tim-paulden-392671ba/)